freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-using-a-headless-browser-ii.md

   );
 ```

-You should assert that the element 'span#dates' exist and its count is 1.
+You should assert that the element `span#dates` exist and its count is 1.

 ```js
 (getUserInput) =>